guillaumedegani/brain-tumour-segmentation/README.md

 ### The Dataset

 The dataset [[1]](https://figshare.com/articles/dataset/brain_tumor_dataset/1512427) contains 3064 T1-weighted contrast-inhanced images with three kinds of brain tumor.
 In addition to the MRI's images we also have access to the toumor mask which is necessary to train de Segmentation model.
 But also the label so which type of tumour is in the MRI which we need to train the Classification model.

-Solarized dark             |  Solarized Ocean |  Solarized Ocean :-------------------------:|:-------------------------:|:-------------------------:
+Below an example of the types of tumour from the dataset used:

+Glioma             |  Meningioma |  Pituatary Tumour
+:-------------------------:|:-------------------------:|:-------------------------:
 ![](/assets/glioma.png)  |  ![](/assets/meningioma.png) |  ![](/assets/pituatary.png)